Blog

 Although it may seem obvious, an incorrect Internet connection or firewall settings may prevent the system from communicating with the activation servers.
 Follow these steps:

-• Temporarily disable Windows Firewall and antivirus software.
+• Temporarily disable your Windows firewall and antivirus software.

-Microsoft provides a special diagnostic tool that automatically detects and fixes activation errors:
+Microsoft provides a special diagnostic tool that automatically detects and fixes activation-related errors:

 • Go to Settings > Update & Security > Activation.